 Prince Edward County has a rich farming history and encompasses several towns and hamlets.
-Picton, Wellington and Bloomfield are the most towns in the county and are the main places to visit.
-However, we found lesser-known destinations in the County like Hillier and Ameliasburgh to be equally as charming.
+Picton, Wellington, and Bloomfield are the most popular towns in the county and are the main places to visit.
+However, we found lesser-known destinations in the County, like Hillier and Ameliasburgh, to be equally as charming.

 Getting Around Prince Edward County

 If you plan on exploring the towns and hamlets around Prince Edward County, you’ll want to have access to a vehicle.
 If you don’t have your own, we recommend renting one during your visit.